Articles

 Property asset class – an Aussie favourite

-The Property asset class – an Aussie favourite over an extended period of time, particularly since the end of the Second World War, is predominantly acquired as a family home.
-Tax incentives and some unrealistic expectations, have driven investors into this market as well – to residential property, and to commercial, industrial direct investments, as well as to managed (mutual) funds that may invest in property mortgages as well as the hard assets.
+The Property asset class – an Aussie favourite over an extended period of time.
+It has been so since the end of the Second World War – predominantly as a family home.
+Tax incentives and some unrealistic expectations, have also driven investors into this market.
+They invest directly into residential property, commercial, and to industrial property assets.
+They also allocate investment funds to managed funds (that may invest in property mortgages as well as the hard assets).

-The following article is posted to examine what has made the property asset class so favoured in the Australian investment landscape, what makes a good decision about including property as part of your assets (investment portfolio); and where a prospective property buyer might turn for assistance in making a property acquisition.
+The following article examines what has made the property asset class so favoured in the Australian investment landscape.
+We consider what makes a good decision about including property as part of your investment portfolio assets.
+Where a prospective property investor might turn for assistance in making a sound investment decision is also covered.

 Is the Property asset class an Investment; or a Lifestyle holding?

-One of the significant changes coming over the next decade is likely to be a re-alignment of the love-affair that Australians have with the property asset class.
-This statement shouldn’t signal alarm for anybody, just a realisation that the fundamentals of the market are changing – but more importantly, the emotional driver is diminishing in strength.
+A significant change expected in the property market is a re-alignment of the love-affair that Australians have with property.
+This statement shouldn’t signal alarm or surprise for anybody.
+The fundamentals of the property market are changing – and, more importantly, the emotional driver is diminishing in strength.
+Affordability is a growing concern in this regard.

 The ‘investor’ view:

 Since the early 1950’s, home ownership – and property ownership generally – has been a dream of most Australian families.
-A reasonable guess as to why that is the case is that the Great Depression of the early-1930s, followed by World War II, left a population who were looking for security and stability.
-Establishing a home that secured a roof over the head and a sense of security in which to establish and raise a family, was a sure way to achieve those goals.
+Experiences from the Great Depression, and World War II, generated a population who sought security and stability.
+Acquiring a home, a roof over the family’s heads has been seen as a certain way to achieve those goals.
+Having your own home generated a sense of security in which to establish and raise a family.

 The ‘portfolio strategist’ view: